SNAP Eligibility Calculator – New Mexico

 Do SSI and Social Security count as income for SNAP in New Mexico?

-Does New Mexico allow seniors to get SNAP even if income is Social Security only?
+Can seniors in New Mexico get SNAP even if their only income is Social Security?

 Do New Mexico college students qualify for SNAP?

-Do New Mexico SNAP benefits update every October?
+Do New Mexico SNAP benefits and income limits update every year?

 Do medical expenses count as deductions in New Mexico SNAP?

-Do gig workers like Uber and Doordash qualify for SNAP in New Mexico?
+Do gig workers — Uber, DoorDash, Instacart — qualify for SNAP in New Mexico?

 Can I get SNAP in New Mexico if I live with parents but buy my own groceries?

-Does child support paid reduce the SNAP income calculation in New Mexico?
+Does child support I pay reduce my SNAP income in New Mexico?

 Is there an asset limit for SNAP in New Mexico?